BEng(Hons) Civil Engineering

 Many of these employers have been so impressed with the calibre of our placement students that they employed them on graduation.

 You can also volunteer to help develop the infrastructure in developing countries through initiatives like Engineers without Borders.

 Fieldwork helps you gain valuable practical experience and a number of modules include site visits.

-Destinations include Dartmoor in Year one, Wessex Water sites in Year twoand an opportunity to travel overseas in Final year.
+Destinations include Dartmoor in year one, Wessex Water sites in year two and an opportunity to travel overseas in your final year.

 Learn in a modern building with new studios, teaching rooms and well-equipped laboratories for concrete and environmental science, hydraulics, environmental physics, earth sciences and surveying technology.